 Project management is a gamble.
 In business, you make decisions, and sometimes they’re wrong.
-No matter how solid your plan is, no matter how well your team works together, no matter how much experience you have, and no matter how much capital you have to work with, failure is always a possibility.
+No matter how solid your plan is, no matter how well your team works together, no matter how much experience you have, and no matter how much capital you have to work with, project failure is always a possibility.

 When a project fails, it can be devastating: team members can be let go, clients can be lost, and confidence in your company can be shattered, both from the public and from your own team.
 This article will help you deal with project failure, identifying some tips that should help you pick up the pieces and start again, better than before.

 As soon as you suspect that a project is about to fail, take actions to mitigate the damage.
 Ideally, you’ll be able to see failure coming, and have some time to figure out what you can do in order to prevent the fallout from devouring your company.
 This can mean issuing a recall for a consumer product, contacting the financial backers ahead of time to warn them, and in extreme cases, downsizing to ensure your company is lean enough to weather the storm.
+Also, if you have not used an online tool for resource allocation within your company, I recommend using one of these best resource scheduling software.

 Ask for Help

 Being so close to a project that failed, it may be difficult for you to see the big picture.
 This means when it comes to figuring out why a project failed, what the full effect will be, and how best to move forward, you may want to get an outside perspective.
 If it’s in the budget, consider bringing on a recovery project manager, or RPM.
-These individuals usually join project development teams from the outside, and can offer a fresh perspective in the ‘war room’ when it comes to analyzing the cause of failure and determining the next step.
+These individuals usually join project development teams from the outside and can offer a fresh perspective in the ‘war room’ when it comes to analyzing the cause of failure and determining the next step.

 Analyze the Data